 And my final tip for Westies who don’t like being home alone – don’t make a big deal of leaving the house.
 Don’t let your Westie go to the door with you and try to leave when he is not looking.
 And, when you come back home, don’t make a big deal of that either.
 I know you are excited to see your furry friend too, but try not to get your Westie overexcited.

 Westie Fear Barking

 As I mentioned before, barking is how your Westie talks to you.
-If you understand why he is barking, you have a much better chance of being able to fix it.
-The previous reason for barking was boredom, but the next one I want to mention is fear.
+If you understand why your Westie is barking, you have a much better chance of being able to fix it.
+The previous reason for Westie barking was boredom, but the next one I want to mention is fear.

 You might have experienced this when watching TV, for example.
 Has your Westie barked at the TV for no reason?
 Or does your Westie bark when he hears another dog outside or when the mailman rings the bell?
 Maybe your Westie barks when the trash truck drives in front of your house, or he hears the noise of drilling tools.

 There are so many examples of fear barking.
 My Westie used to bark in a high pitch when she saw moving windshield wipers while riding in the car.
 It was crazy, and every person in the vehicle had to cover their ears (except the poor driver)!

 How to prevent Westie fear barking